Read time: 4 minutes, 30 seconds

 Effective stress management delays brain aging by reducing the impact of chronic stress on the brain.
 Chronic stress can lead to structural and functional changes in the brain.
 This includes the shrinking of key brain regions involved in memory and cognition.

-Stress reduction techniques lowers stress levels and mitigates age-related cognitive decline.
+Stress reduction techniques lower stress levels and mitigate age-related cognitive decline.
 Examples include mindfulness, relaxation exercises, and engaging in enjoyable activities.

 6. Intellectual stimulation

 Intellectual stimulation delays brain aging by promoting new neural connections.
 Mentally stimulating activities challenge the brain and help maintain cognitive function.
 Research suggests that a mentally active lifestyle lowers the risk of cognitive decline.
 It also reduces the likelihood of developing neurodegenerative diseases.

 Engage in intellectually stimulating conversations.
 Get into a friendly debate.
 Learn a new skill.
 Attend lectures and workshops to keep your brain active and continuously learning.